meandavejustice/jsFidlr/README.md

 This is a chrome extension to zip up and download jsFiddles

 ### TODO
-* add support for linked libraries (now only supposed vanilla js fiddles)
+* add support for linked libraries (currently only vanilla js fiddles)
 * add support for placement of script tags (currently appends to end of body)

 ### Thanks